-This Nonsubstantial Amendment incorporates the Substantial Amendment 1 in which PRDOH recognized and responded to the August 14, 2018 Federal Register Notice, 83 FR 40314, directive to be reviewed for consistency with Puerto Rico's 12- and 24-month economic and disaster Recovery Plan, required by Section 21210 of Public Law 115-123, Puerto Rico's Fiscal Plan, and CDBG-DR eligibility.
+The content within this Amended Action Plan adheres to the August 14, 2018 Federal Register Notice, 83 FR 40314 directive for the Action Plan to be reviewed for consistency with Puerto Rico's 12- and 24-month economic and disaster Recovery Plan, required by Section 21210 of Public Law 115-123, Puerto Rico's Fiscal Plan, and CDBG-DR eligibility.
 In each of the programs and initiatives presented in Planning, Economic Development, Housing, and Infrastructure, the related courses of action from the Recovery Plan are identified.